meatless-exe/meatless-exe.github.io/pages/crypt/rules.md

 ### HITS
 Your STAMINA is measured in Hits.
 You have 3 Hits.
 Hits can be permanently lowered by sustaining particularily gruesome injuries.

-Injuries and damage are not revealed until the end of combat (obviously a body hitting the floor is a bit of a reveal, but don't know how bad it is until you check the body)
+Maybe cut this? _Injuries and damage are not revealed until the end of combat (obviously a body hitting the floor is a bit of a reveal, but don't know how bad it is until you check the body)_

 If you are knocked to 0 Hits, roll on the Bleedout Table.
 Roll this in secret when you go down, hiding it under a cup until someone checks your body.